 The Event input accepts a digital type signal.
-Two types of signal: (1) relay or switch contacts and (2) open collector pull low, can be used to switch the
+Three types of signal: (1) relay or switch contacts, (2) open collector pull low and (3) TTL logic level, can be used to switch the event input.

-One of ten functions can be chosen by using $[\mathcal{E}, \mathcal{F}n]$ (EIFN) contained in
+One of ten functions can be chosen by using $F{n}F{n}$ (EIFN) contained in setup menu.